Joey305/autodock-WEBSERVER/README.md

 ### 2. Edit the values

-Use safe, local values only.
-Do not put production or shared secrets into version control.
+Use deployment-appropriate values and keep `.env` out of version control.

 ### 3. Load the variables into your shell

-The app does not currently auto-load `.env`, so load it before starting the server:
+The app does not auto-load `.env`, so load it before starting the server:

 ```bash
 set -a